Buddhu's Tomb

 Buddhu's Tomb ("Buddhū kā muqbara"), also known as Buddhu kā Āwā ("Buddhu's kiln"), is a 17th-century tomb located in Lahore, Pakistan.
-The tomb is traditionally attributed to that of a Lahore resident named Buddhu, though research suggests the tomb was actually built for the wife of Khan-e-Dauran Bahadur Nusrat Jang.
+The tomb is traditionally attributed to that of a Lahore resident named Buddhu, though some historians such as Syad Muhammad Latif suggest that the tomb was actually built for the wife of Khan-e-Dauran Bahadur Nusrat Jang.
 Some Sikhs regard the tomb to be a gurdwara built by Buddhu.

 Location

 The tomb is located alongside the Grand Trunk Road, east of the Walled City of Lahore.
 The tomb is situated across the GT Road from the University of Engineering and Technology.

 History

 The tomb was built around 1641, and is traditionally ascribed to be the tomb of Buddhu, son of Suddhu - a local brick maker who supplied bricks for several royal buildings in Lahore during the Shah Jahan period.
 Historical record suggests that the tomb was actually built for the wife of Khan-e-Dauran Bahadur Nusrat Jang - an amir of the Mughal royal court.
 The amir was himself later buried in it following his death in 1643.

 In keeping with Mughal funerary tradition, the tomb was likely located in a garden which no longer survives.
 The site was used by Prince Sher Singh as his army's headquarters during his invasion of Lahore.